Tanner-York-Make-School/CS-1.1-Intro-to-Programming/Projects/Spaceman/ReadMe.md

-# Spaceman Project
+# Spaceman

-## Description
+A Guessing Game where you try to guess a random word just by the number of letters and a prompt before you run out of guesses.

-Spaceman is a guessing game.
-There is a mystery word which the user tries to guess one letter at a time.
+## How to use this program

-## Project Spec
+Open the file and run: <br>
-Read the [Spaceman project spec](https://make.sc/spaceman) for more details.
+`python3 spaceman.py`